nyuoss/leafeon-google-suite-tasks/README.md

 ### Note: Backend Dependencies for Heroku
 This project uses Heroku to deploy its backend.
 Heroku requires a `requirements.txt` file.
 If any updates are made to PDM, make sure to migrate them to the `requirements.txt` file with the following command:
 `pdm export -o requirements.txt --without-hashes`

+## npm
+This repository [npm](https://docs.npmjs.com/) to manage frontend javascript packages.
+In the project directory, you can run:
+`npm install --force`
+All of the packages are already installed through `package.json`.
+Any other packages can be installed using:
+`npm install <package name>`

 ## Flake8 & Black
 This repository uses [Flake8](https://flake8.pycqa.org/en/latest/) linting as its static analysis tool to check the code against various style rules and detect potential issues, such as syntax errors, unused variables, or overly complex code.